awsandy/dvsa.github.io/LAB-2.md

 #### Review traces with X-Ray

-Once we have deployed them we will need to wait like 5 minutes to start seeing traces.
+Once we have deployed them we will need to wait a few minutes to start seeing traces.
 Now access the [X-Ray console.](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#xray:service-map/map){:target="_blank"}

 Once in the X-Ray console, select Service Map from the left hand side menu.
 Wait a few seconds for the service map to render.